 Solving Urban Design Challenges with Virtual Prototyping and Scenario Simulation

 Already being deployed in industries like energy, utilities, and manufacturing, virtual prototyping and scenario simulation gives urban planners the chance to address design issues before deploying or implementing anything.
 For example, a city may have a carbon emissions level target in mind and can use the digital twin to develop urban designs, strategies, and regulations to meet that target.
 Basically, it allows for trial and error without the need for any significant investments.

 Generative Design Automates Urban Planning

-In generative design, you tell the AI-supported software what criteria you want and it will provide several 3D models that meet your expectations.
+In generative design, you tell the AI-supported software what criteria you want and provide several 3D models that meet your expectations.
 After that, the designs can be refined even further, with the help of Machine Learning (ML).
 The program gets to know exactly what you want and helps users create the ideal model.
 For the context of building a smart city, generative design can automate the design process of network infrastructure, surveillance cameras, streetlights, and the geometry of buildings.

 - Light sources

 - CCTV fixed camera network Field of View (FoV)